A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Introduction

-\AC{}~\cite{poke2017allconcur} adopts a leaderless approach, distributing the workload evenly among all servers.
-The servers are connected via an overlay network that is regular, sparse (i.e., $d \ll n$, with $d$ the network's degree), and resilient (i.e., vertex-connectivity exceeds one), enabling the reliable dissemination of messages (similar to the diffusion of updates~\cite{969758}).
-In addition, the size of messages is constant (as no timestamps, reflecting causal ordering, are required).
-As a result, the work per broadcast message is sublinear, i.e, $\sim\mathcal{O}(d)$.
-Still, this comes at the cost of introducing $d$ times more messages into the network, due to the redundancy of the resilient overlay network.
-Although necessary for tolerating failures, this redundancy introduces a lower bound on the work per broadcast message.
+\AC{}~\cite{poke2017allconcur} adopts a leaderless approach, where the servers are connected via a sparse overlay network and the size of the messages is constant (as no timestamps, reflecting causal ordering, are required).
+As a result, the work per broadcast message is sublinear.
+Yet, to reliably disseminate messages, the overlay network needs to be resilient.
+This resiliency comes at the cost of redundancy, which introduces a lower bound on the work per broadcast message.

-In this paper, we present \fAC{}, a leaderless concurrent atomic broadcast algorithm that adopts a dual digraph approach, with the aim of lifting the lower bound on work imposed by \AC{}.
-Servers in \fAC{} communicate via two overlay networks described by two digraphs---an \emph{unreliable} digraph, with a vertex-connectivity of one, and a \emph{reliable} digraph, with a vertex-connectivity larger than the maximum number of tolerated failures.
+In this paper, we present \ACplus{}, a leaderless concurrent atomic broadcast algorithm that adopts a dual digraph approach, with the aim of lifting the lower bound on work imposed by \AC{}.
+In general, a resilient overlay network is necessary, since the frequency of failures in distributed systems makes non-fault-tolerant services unfeasible~\cite{tsubame}.
+Yet, for many use cases, intervals with no failures are common enough to motivate a less conservative approach.
+Thus, servers in \ACplus{} communicate via two overlay networks described by two digraphs---an \emph{unreliable} digraph, with a vertex-connectivity of one, and a \emph{reliable} digraph, with a vertex-connectivity larger than the maximum number of tolerated failures.
 The unreliable digraph enables minimal-work distributed agreement during intervals with no failures---every server both receives and sends every broadcast message at most once.
-When failures do occur, \fAC{} falls back to the reliable digraph.
-Note that the fault tolerance is given by the reliable digraph's vertex-connectivity and can be adapted to system-specific requirements.
-Thus, similar to \AC{}, \fAC{} trades off reliability against performance.
+When failures do occur, \ACplus{} falls back to the reliable digraph.
+The fault tolerance is given by the reliable digraph's vertex-connectivity and can be adapted to system-specific requirements.
+Thus, similarly to \AC{}, \ACplus{} trades off reliability against performance.

+We designed \ACplus{} as a round-based algorithm.
+The dual digraph approach entails two modes, which means two types of rounds---reliable and unreliable~(\cref{sec:round_based}).
+However, due to rollbacks caused by failures, the sequence of rounds is not ordered.
+Therefore, to keep better track of the state of each server, we introduce epochs, which, in a nutshell, consist each of one reliable round followed by a sequence of zero or more unreliable rounds.
+This enables us to model the execution of \ACplus{} as an ordered sequence of states, that can be reached through a well-defined set of transitions~(\cref{sec:state_machine}).